-The word bodywork, though not always defined this way, tends to refer to more therapeutically focused work, targeted toward specific complaints a client might have.
-Often done without oil or lotion, often with client’s clothing still on, and the environment tending to be more “clinical” than relaxation or spa environment.
+The word bodywork, though not always defined this way, tends to refer to more targeted, therapeutically focused work, focused toward specific complaints a Client might have.
+Often done without oil or lotion, often with Client’s clothing still on, and the environment tending to be more “clinical” than relaxation or spa environment.

 And it is often the case some therapists will mix the many forms together in one session.
 They will, for one example, “loosen up” the muscles first with more generalized relaxation strokes, then apply more specific pressure to specific muscles for specific treatment.
 Others do it the other way around.

 Your Massage & Bodywork Career Possibilities Are Truly Endless!